 TALAS™ (Torque Ankle Lever Arm System)

-TALAS™ (Patent No. 10/646137) is a software algorithm developed with the help of leading foot & ankle surgeons that can be used to automatically calculate hindfoot alignment based on reproducible three-dimensional anatomical landmarks.
-TALAS™ introduces the concept of 3D-specific biometric measurements, as opposed to 2D biometrics (ex. tibia-calcaneus angle), which are subject to projection and rotation error.
+TALAS™ (Torque Ankle Lever Arm System) (Patent No. 10/646137) is a software algorithm developed with the help of leading foot & ankle surgeons that can be used to automatically calculate hindfoot alignment based on reproducible three-dimensional anatomical landmarks.
+TALAS™ introduces the concept of 3D-specific biometric measurements, as opposed to 2D biometrics (ex. tibia-calcaneus angle) that are subject to projection and rotation error.
+A 3D biometric that TALAS proposes is Foot Ankle Offset (FAO).
+Peer-reviewed published studies demonstrate FAO is a reliable hindfoot measurement tool1 and can successfully quantify the risk of chronic lateral ankle instability2.

 Foot Ankle Offset (FAO)